Loading Spatial Data

 # Save integrated Seurat object

-A good rule of thumb is to save your intermediate objects before doing any filtration or after running a computational step that takes a long time to run.
+A good rule of thumb is to save your intermediate objects before any filtration or after running a computationally heavy step that takes a long time to run.

 Next Lesson >>